 Dr. Chin isn’t the only medical professional talking about CBD for anxiety.
 In 2012, researchers in the UK found that CBD can decrease behavior associated with obsessive-compulsive disorder (OCD) in rats.
 What’s more, a 2011 study found that CBD can reduce social anxiety, especially stress associated with public speaking.
 Unfortunately, studies on cannabis are very difficult to perform in the U.S. with the federal “Schedule I” classification of cannabis, even though the World Health Organization (WHO) recently declared CBD to safe with no potential for abuse.

 Over the past few years, the variety of CBD products has grown exponentially.
-There are high CBD strains for smoking or vaping, like ACDC, Harlequin, and Charlotte’s Web.
+There are high CBD strains for smoking or vaping, like ACDC, Harlequin, and Charlotte’s Web (but not strains like lemon cookies strain that are high on THC).
 Check out Herb’s top 10 High CBD strains list here.

 A CBD vape pen is also an option, and there are a few specifically designed to relieve anxiety <link to my other article “10 Best Vapes for People with Crippling Anxiety”>, like dosist Calm, Select Oil’s CBD collection, and Aya’s Relax.
 Edibles high in cannabidiol are another popular choice for those wishing to use CBD for anxiety, like “Not Pot” CBD-only chocolates.